SBalas/Neural-Networks-Intro/README.md

 # Neural-Networks-Intro
-Harvard's CS109A course was used as reference to model Neural Networks from scratch.
+Harvard's CS109A course was used as reference to model Neural Networks from scratch (https://harvard-iacs.github.io/2020-CS109A/)
+- Simple and multi linear Perceptron (MLP)
+- MLP from first principles on Iris dataset
+- MLP using Keras
+- Review of Keras
+- Use Keras on Fashion MNSIT dataset
+- Gradient Descent methods and plots